edgedb/edgedb-js/docs/querybuilder.rst

   $ npx edgeql-js

-This detects whether you're using JavaScript or TypeScript and generates the appropriate files into the ``dbschema/edgeql-js`` directory.
-For this tutorial, we'll assume you're using TypeScript.
+This detects whether you're using TypeScript or JavaScript and generates the appropriate files into the ``dbschema/edgeql-js`` directory.
+Refer to the :ref:`Targets <edgedb_qb_target>` section to learn how to customize this.

 .. note::

+  If you're seeing a connection error or another issue, refer to the :ref:`Generation <edgedb-js-generation>` docs for more complete documentation, then return to this tutorial.

 The first time you generate the query builder you'll be prompted to add the generated files to your ``.gitignore``.
-If you confirm this prompt, we'll add the the line automatically.
+Confirm this prompt to add the the line automatically.

-If you're having trouble with this step, refer to the :ref:`Generation
-<edgedb-js-generation>` docs for more information, then return to this
-tutorial.
+$ npx edgeql-js
+  ...
+  Checking the generated query builder into version control is NOT RECOMMENDED.
+Would you like to update .gitignore to ignore the query builder directory?
+The following line will be added:

+    dbschema/edgeql-js

+  [y/n] (leave blank for "y")

 Import the query builder